dstrub18/visqol-rs/README.md

 # Visqol-RS
-- Implementation of Visqol v3 algorithm for speech quality evaluation in Rust
+- Implementation of the [Visqol v3.1](https://github.com/google/visqol) algorithm for speech quality evaluation in Rust
-- Contains files to build Visqol as a command line executable, with a command line interface identical to the C++ implementation.
+- Builds a command line executable which produces Visqol scores, with a command line interface identical to the C++ implementation.
-- API allows for computing Visqol scores in your own application or library.
+- Or you can compute scores within your rust code!
+Just note that you will need to compile in Release mode.

+# Audience
+- Researchers, engineers, academics who work within the field of speech enhancement and perceptual audio evaluation.

+# Build instructions
+- You will need the [rust toolchain](https://rustup.rs/).
+- A minimum supported Rust version(MSRV) is underway!
+Submit an issue in case things don't work for you :)
+- So far, the executable builds successfully on macOS 10.15 and WSL2 Ubuntu.
+- There is a known issue when compiling on Windows using MSVC.
+A fix is underway!

 # Example
 ```rust